Keepsake Quilters Quilt Guild of the Cedar Valley

 Meetings are held at Bethlehem Lutheran Church, 4000 Hudson Road in Cedar Falls, Iowa on the 3rd Monday of the month (except in December).
 Doors open at 6:00.
 Snacks are available until 7:00 when the meeting begins.
 Our Annual Meeting is held in May beginning with a meal.
 Following the meal we have installation of officers for the upcoming year.
 Our program committee presents the workshops and programs for the upcoming year.

 Workshop: If you are interested in attending any of our workshops, you may contact us in two ways.
-If you are a member, contact one of the program chairs by email or phone for enrollment in the workshop.
+If you are a member, contact the program chair, Catherine Hicok by email or phone for enrollment in the workshop.
 The contact information is in your member booklet.
 Otherwise, send an email with your contact information to our guild email: [email protected], and we will contact you to finish the enrollment.
 Thank you!

 Workshops begin at 9:00 am with doors opening at about 8:15a.m. for setup.